mobiletoly/ktor-hexagonal-multimodule/README.md

 #### Ports module

-Ports is a bridge between Adapters and Domain.
-Domain declare interfaces it requires from Adapters and put them in `ports.input` package.
-Then Adapters will provide implementations (injected via Dependency Injection, we use Koin framework in our application).
-If Domain wants to share some functionality (usually business services) with Adapters - then it will provide interfaces in `ports.output` for Adapters to use.
-Also, Ports can declare data classes (or POJOs) to allow Domain and Adapters communicate to each other.
+Ports is a bridge between Adapters and Core.
+Core declare interfaces it requires from Adapters and put them in `ports.input` package.
+Then Adapters provides implementations (injected via Dependency Injection, we use Koin framework in our application).
+If Core wants to share some functionality (usually business services) with Adapters (e.g. services with business logic to be called from Adapter's web controllers) - then it will provide interfaces in `ports.output` for Adapters to use.
+Also, Ports can declare data classes (or POJOs) to allow Core and Adapters to communicate to each other (if boundaries is not clear and flow goes in both directions - we use `ports.models` to declare this kind of data classes).

 ###### Depends on
 No module dependencies

 ###### What should be in ports
+- `ports.input` - interfaces for Adapters module services *required* by Core to perform its business logic.
+   This is a place for application's Use Case interfaces as well (implemented by Adapter module).
-- `ports.output` - interfaces for *provided* Domain services to be called from Adapters (in our case core services will be called from web service routes from **adapters** module).
-DTO objects for Domain<=>Adapters communication can be declared here as well.
+- `ports.output` - interfaces for *provided* Core services to be called from Adapters module (in our case Core services will be called from web controllers/routes that reside in Adapters module).
-- `ports.input` - interfaces for Adapters services *required* by Domain to perform its business logic.
+- `ports.models` - DTO objects for Core<=>Adapters communication can be declared here if they logically they do not fit in input and output packages.

 ###### What should not be in ports
 - Anything else